vininha-carvalho/Automated-Liquidity-Management-and-Security-for-Solana-Projects/README.md

 - Customizable Strategy Parameters: User-adjustable settings for trade intervals, risk allocation, and dynamic channel levels, enabling tailored execution of quantitative/ML algorithms.

+## PineScript
+> In the software using PineScript(v6) Algorithm, but you can also add your Algorithm Strategy

 ## PineScript add Module
 <p align="center"><img width="846" height="95" src="images/gui/image.png" alt="interface" /></p>